 ”To help reduce the risk of electrical fires, be careful not to overload double adapters, power boards and be sure to only use quality electrical equipment.”

-With a wide range of power boards and adapters available on the market it is recommended NSW households use equipment carrying Australian Standard 3105 Approval.3
+With a wide range of power boards and adapters available on the market it is recommended WA households use equipment carrying Australian Standard 3105 Approval.3

 To help prevent and prepare for a home fire, SGIO recommends households: